 |work||the text as a distinct artistic creation||

 |expression||the text as created or interpreted in different ways||

 |manifestation||the text as embodied in a published edition||

 We chose to identify works as having multiple expressions on the basis of on how much changed between different versions.
 For example, Hannah Adams wrote A Summary History of New England, and later reinterpreted her work for a younger audience: An Abridgement of the History of New England for the Use of Young Persons.
 We classified these two texts as expressions of the same work.
 Since the records were all in the same file and since intervention required a fair amount of bibliographic expertise, much of this identification was done by hand.

-When we were satisfied with the bibliography of reviewed works, we used XQuery Update to replace
+When we were satisfied with the bibliography of reviewed works, we used XQuery Update

-the bibliographic metadata in each file with an identifier reference to the most applicable version of
+the bibliographic metadata in each file with an identifier reference to the most applicable

 each work from the bibliography.
 This